orphans/git-deploy-laravel/README.md

         }
     }

-Then install/update your composer project as normal.
+Or run:

+    composer require orphans/git-deploy-laravel

+### Step 2

 Add the following line to you providers in `config/app.php`:

     Orphans\GitDeploy\GitDeployServiceProvider::class,

-And the `git-deploy` route to the `$except` variable in your route CRSF middleware file in `app/Http/Middleware/VerifyCsrfToken.php`:
+### Step 3

+Add the _/git-deploy_ route to CSRF exceptions so your repo's host can send messages to your project.

+In file in `app/Http/Middleware/VerifyCsrfToken.php` add:

     protected $except = [
         'git-deploy',